| eo-pro speculative

 We normally respond within one week and often sooner, but there are occasionally periods of longer delays.

-If you experience any trouble with the e-mail address shown or have not received a response in a reasonable amount of time, you can also
+If you experience any trouble or have not received a response in a reasonable amount of time, you can also

 contact Luc Reid, who handles Codex memberships, through Facebook or through his Web site at